sathovsepyan/ctfd-portable-challenges-plugin/README.md

 * '/admin/transfer': This is the front-end for the import/export system.
 It provides a simple inferface by which the endpoint described above can be accessed

+#### Notes:
+* The plugin does not remove the existing challenges from the database.
+It adds new challenges and, in case a duplicate challenge exists, it updates the existing one.
+Duplicate challenges are found name.
+* YAML represents the “wanted” status of specified challenges, i.e. fields that are not specified in YAML, are removed from a duplicate challenge.

 #### Command line interface:
 The `importer.py` and `exporter.py` scripts can be called directly from the CLI.
 This is much prefered if the archive you are uploading/downloading is saved on the server because it will not need to use the network.